 West Side Bazaar

-The West Side Bazaar, a business incubator and hub for Buffalo’s burgeoning immigrant community, is moving into an expansive new facility in a repurposed building overlooking the Niagara River that will feature space for 24 businesses, a community room, a commercial kitchen, a test kitchen, work force training space, conference room, seating for more than 50 customers, and space for professional services.
-Run by the Westminster Economic Development Initiative, or WEDI, the Bazaar has become a second home refugees and immigrants from countries like Myanmar, Sudan, Ethiopia, and Yemen who have settled in Buffalo in recent years.
+The West Side Bazaar, a business incubator and hub for Buffalo’s burgeoning immigrant community, has moved into an expansive new facility in a Prohibition-era building overlooking the Niagara River that features space for 24 businesses, a community room, a commercial kitchen, a test kitchen, work force training space, conference room, seating for more than 50 customers, and space for professional services.
+Run by the Westminster Economic Development Initiative (WEDI), the Bazaar is designed to assist refugees and immigrants from countries like Myanmar, Sudan, Ethiopia, and Yemen establish businesses in their adopted home.

 Find more: West Side Bazaar